paulMuema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables - lists all local and environmental variables, and functions.
-6-create_local_variable - creates a new local variable called "BEST" with value "School" 7-create_global_variable - creates a new global variable called "BEST" with value "School"
+6-create_local_variable - creates a new local variable called "BEST" with value "School" 7-create_global_variable - creates a new global variable called "BEST" with value "School" 8-true_knowledge - prints result of addition of 128 with value stored in the environmental variable TRUEKNOWLEDGE